Spyro: Season of Ice

 Moneybags and Gabrielle

-In Summer Fairy Home, a cutscene occurs where Moneybags actually refunds the player all of their Gems near the portal to Dragonfly X. However, there are lines meant for Gabrielle in this cutscene that went unused, resulting in the conversation with Moneybags being disjointed.
-Spyro Advance translated these lines, and properly sets up the cutscene.
-Below is a recreation of how the cutscene is meant to play out, alongside the version that's actually used.
+In Summer Fairy Home, a cutscene occurs where Moneybags actually refunds the player all of their Gems near the portal to Dragonfly X. However, there are lines meant for the Fairy Gabrielle in this cutscene that went unused, resulting in the conversation with Moneybags being incomplete.
+Japanese version of the game Spyro Advance translated these lines, and did properly set up the cutscene.
+Below is a recreation of how the cutscene was meant to play out, alongside the version that's actually used in the US/European version of the game.

 Regional Differences